phueb/Entropic/README.md

-# InitExperiments
+# Straddler
-Research code for experimenting with neural network weight initialization to speed subcategory learning
+Research code for understanding lexical categlry learning in the RNN

-To run the default configuration, call `init_experiments.job.main` like so:
+To run the default configuration, call `straaddler.job.main` like so:

 ```python
 from init_experiments.job import main